browndarwin231-Tech/Darwin-SOC-macOS-Forensics-Artifact-Investigation-Lab/README.md

 - Bluetooth artifacts
 - Linux forensic commands

-The investigation also reinforced the importance of validating findings through multiple sources of evidence rather than relying on a single artifact.
+The investigation reinforced the importance of validating findings through multiple sources of evidence and documenting each step of the forensic process.

 ---

-# Conclusion
+## Conclusion

 This project provided hands-on experience investigating a macOS forensic disk image and extracting useful evidence from system files, historical logs, preference files, Finder artifacts, account information, and the KnowledgeC database.

 Using Linux command-line tools and APOLLO, I was able to identify system information, investigate network activity, reconstruct user sessions, recover command-execution evidence, examine Finder activity, analyze connected devices, and document the findings in a structured forensic investigation.

-Completing this lab expanded my SOC and incident-response experience beyond Windows environments and strengthened my ability to investigate macOS endpoints using practical DFIR techniques.
+This lab expanded my SOC and incident-response experience beyond Windows environments and strengthened my ability to investigate macOS endpoints using practical DFIR techniques.